firelit/phpdeploy/readme.md

 Requires PHP >= 5.3 (earlier versions untested)

 ### Command Line Format
 At the command line call the deploy script and specify the tag (eg, v3.5), the commit (eg, da83f01) or the branch to deploy.
-If you don't specify any of these, the latest code on the default branch will be used.
+If you don't specify any of these, the latest code (HEAD) will be used.

 `php deploy.php (options) (tag|commit|branch)`